Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 · Post-exposure prophylaxis (vaccination after a tick bite) is not recommended.

-At the outpatient level in a medical organization at the place of residence, a neuropathologist conducts dispensary observation of persons affected by a tick bite for twenty-one days with regular thermometry.
+At the outpatient level, in a medical organization at the place of residence, a neurologist carries out dispensary observation of persons affected by a tick bite for twenty-one days with regular thermometry.

-no treatment is provided on an outpatient basis.
+Treatment is not provided on an outpatient basis.

 Treatment (ambulance)